 Specialty Clinics Specialty Referrals

-Staring spells is a common chief complaint in pediatrics often noted by parents or teachers prompting evaluation.
+Staring spells are a common complaint in pediatrics, often first noted by parents or teachers who then prompt evaluation.
 While absence seizures are certainly on the differential, staring can be many other things and careful history and evaluation is needed to guide evaluation and management.

-Often times staring events in children represent transient inattention or daydreaming where the child will “zone” out for a brief period of time (seconds up to minutes).
-Many times children are engaged in other activities and will not respond to parents or teachers prompting concern.
-Both absence and focal onset seizures can present as isolated staring as well.
+Often times, staring events in children represent transient inattention or daydreaming, where the child will "zone" out for a brief period of time (seconds up to minutes).
+Many times children are engaged in other activities and will not respond to parents or teachers, creating concern.
+Both absence and focal onset seizures can present as isolated staring, as well.

-First we try to determine if the child is truly unresponsive.
-Parents often try to get their child’s attention when they stare by calling their name or waving their hands in front of them; however, to truly gauge response we recommend that parents engage their child with more vigorous stimulation.
+First, we try to determine if the child is truly unresponsive.
+Parents often try to get their child's attention when they stare by calling the child's name or waving their hands in front of them; however, to truly gauge response, we recommend that parents engage their child with more vigorous stimulation.
 Common examples are tickling them under the arm or at the collarbone – two forms of stimuli that a child just daydreaming rarely ignores.
-If the child still does not respond to tactile stimulation, then the next question to ask is whether the staring is an abrupt pause of activity or pause of speech mid- sentence, as this is more concerning for seizure than simply noting the child is staring out the window.
-Next ask if there are any associated signs such as rhythmic eyebrow movement, blinking, eye rolling, eye deviation, or automatisms such as chewing or picking at clothing which might suggest seizures.
+If the child still does not respond to tactile stimulation, then the next question to ask is whether the staring is an abrupt pause of activity or pause of speech mid-sentence, as this is more concerning for seizure, than simply noting the child is staring out the window.
+Next, ask if there are any associated signs, such as rhythmic eyebrow movement, blinking, eye rolling, eye deviation or automatisms, such as chewing or picking at clothing, which might suggest seizures.

 Children with absence seizures captured on EEG and children with spells suspicious for seizure with abnormalities on EEG should be referred for further evaluation and treatment.
-Children with normal EEGs but events suspicious for seizure also warrant further evaluation, as long term EEG monitoring may be necessary to better characterize the events.
-Cook Children’s Neurologists are available to evaluate staring spells by calling 682-885-2500 to schedule an appointment.
+Children with normal EEGs, but with events suspicious for seizure also warrant further evaluation, as long-term EEG monitoring may be necessary to better characterize the events.
+Cook Children's neurologists are available to evaluate staring spells by calling 682-885-2500 to schedule an appointment.